1930-1940

 Wooden bookends made on Bali.

-ART AND LIFE IN BALI (a summary of an article by Dr F.C.E.
+(a summary of an article by Dr F.C.E.
 Knight in the Geographical Magazine 1939)

 The need for self expression is one of humanity's deepest instincts.
 In our industrialized western world this self expression is largely frustrated, mostly because the greater part of our activities are linked with a vast economic machine working for aims beyond our own control.